5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 cd terraform-crop
 ```

-#### 3.10 Copy the content from the [Edge-infrastructure-terraform](Edge-infrastructure-terraform) directory in your newly created `terraform-crop` directory, make sure your directory contains the following files(`main.tf, influxdb-values.yaml, redis-values.yaml, loki-values.yaml, nginx-values.yaml, rabbitmq-values.yaml`) and then run the init command:
+#### 3.10 Copy the content from the [services](../services) directory in your newly created `terraform-crop` directory, make sure your directory contains the following files(`main.tf, influxdb-values.yaml, redis-values.yaml, loki-values.yaml, nginx-values.yaml, rabbitmq-values.yaml`) and then run the init command:
 ```shell
 terraform init
 ```